mattpinkerton/Duke_Statistics_With_R/README.md

 This is a repository for resources completed as part of the Duke University Statistics with R Specialization.

+In this Specialization, learners developed and honed their skills using R to produce data visualizations.
+Learners created a range of figures, from simple figures like histograms and scatter plots to more complex figures like alluvial diagrams and heat maps.
+Learners incorporated these visualization into reproducible reports and data dashboards.
+Learners completed a Capstone at the end of the Specialization to apply their knowledge and skills in an individual data visualization project.

 **Course Link:**\
 https://www.coursera.org/specializations/statistics